10x Montparnasse in Paris: Best Things to Do and See & Tips

 1. Admire the beautiful view over Paris from the Montparnasse tower

 Admire Paris without the hustle and bustle of the Eiffel Tower?
 The Tour Montparnasse is the most famous landmark of the district and offers a 360-degree panoramic view of the city of light.
 In 38 seconds (!) you are on the 56th floor of the Tour Montparnasse.
 Then you can take the stairs to the 59th floor.
 With a glass platform and an open roof terrace you get a beautiful view and vantage point of icons such as the Eiffel Tower and Sacré-Coeur.
 Especially at sunset it is a magical experience.
-There is also a restaurant Le Ciel de Paris on the 56th floor where you can eat quite affordably.
+There was also a restaurant Le Ciel de Paris on the 56th floor but unfortunately closed its doors in June 2025.

 • Tickets Tour Montparnasse Paris →